build-cpp/cmkr/README.md

     help                            Show help.
     version                         Current cmkr version.
 ```
-The build command invokes cmake and the default build-system on your platform, it also accepts extra cmake arguments:
+The build command invokes cmake and the default build-system on your platform (unless a generator is specified), it also accepts extra cmake build arguments:
 ```
 cmkr build --config Release
 ```